ircv3/ircv3-specifications/extensions/metadata.md

 Servers MAY respond with `FAIL METADATA RATE_LIMITED` and fail the request.
 When a client receives `FAIL METADATA RATE_LIMITED`, it SHOULD retry the `METADATA SET` request at a later time.
 If the `FAIL METADATA RATE_LIMITED` event contains the `<RetryAfter>` parameter, the parameter value MUST be a positive integer indicating the minimum number of seconds the client should wait before retrying the request.

-If the request is successful, the server carries out the requested change and responds with one `RPL_KEYVALUE` event, representing the new value (or lack of one).
+If the request is successful, the server carries out the requested change and responds with one `RPL_KEYVALUE` event, representing the new value if any, or `RPL_KEYNOTSET` if not.
 This new value MAY differ from the one sent by the client.

 *Failures*: `FAIL METADATA LIMIT_REACHED`, `FAIL METADATA KEY_INVALID`, `FAIL METADATA KEY_NO_PERMISSION`, `FAIL METADATA RATE_LIMITED`, `FAIL METADATA KEY_NOT_SET`, `FAIL METADATA VALUE_INVALID`